 New Passover Matzah Cover Pattern

 The dream: make a matzah cover that looks like a piece of matzah.
 For more than a year the idea had been kicking around the back of my mind, and after two months of getting the pattern just right –as well as figuring out how to photograph it– the dream is now a reality.
-This … Continue reading
+You … Continue reading

 We’ve Got a Sewing Class for the New Matzah Cover Pattern